narutoobito/LoginWithReact/README.md

 **ABOUT PROJECT**

 This is a simple login project with authentication in server side and used bcrypt to hash the password but the bcrypt.
+It hashes the password and uses it to login the user